Skip to main content

 Commercial roofers installing a blue standing seam metal roof

 The steel material is very popular for roofing and comes in 24 gauge, 26 gauge, and 29 gauge.
-Don't get fooled, unlike aluminum, the lower the number the thicker the steel roofing will be.
+Don't get fooled, unlike aluminum, the lower the number the thicker and stronger the steel roofing will be.

 4 of the most common steel roofing profile that is used on commercial properties: